Feeling Overwhelmed by Exercise Choices? Here’s How to Start Strength Training the Right Way

 The Benefits of Heavy Resistance Training for Bone Health: What the LIFTMOR Study Shows

 As we age, our bones naturally become weaker, and this is especially true for women after menopause.
 This can lead to a condition called osteoporosis, where bones become brittle and more prone to fractures.
-For years, doctors have recommended moderate exercise to help keep bones strong, but recent research shows that something more intense, like high-resistance training, can actually be more effective.
-One of the most important studies to investigate this is the LIFTMOR study, which tested the effects of a special type of exercise program on bone health in women over 58.
+For years, doctors have recommended moderate exercise to help keep bones strong.
+However, recent research suggests that a more intense approach, such as high-resistance training, may be even more effective.
+One of the most important studies to investigate this topic is the LIFTMOR study, which examined the effects of a specialized exercise program on bone health in women aged 58 and above.

 What is High-Intensity Resistance and Impact Training (HiRIT)?

 High-intensity resistance and impact training, or HiRIT, involves lifting heavy weights and doing exercises that put pressure on the bones, which helps them become stronger.
-While this might sound risky for people with weaker bones, recent studies, like the LIFTMOR trial, show that this type of training can actually be very safe and beneficial when done correctly.
+While this may sound risky for individuals with weaker bones, recent studies, such as the LIFTMOR trial, demonstrate that this type of training can be very safe and beneficial when performed correctly.

 What Happened in the LIFTMOR Study?

-The LIFTMOR study looked at the effects of HiRIT on women who were postmenopausal and had low bone mass.
+The LIFTMOR study examined the effects of HiRIT on postmenopausal women with low bone mass.
 For 8 months, one group of women did high-intensity exercises twice a week, while another group did a gentle, low-intensity exercise routine at home.

-The women who did the high-intensity training (HiRIT) performed 5 sets of 5 repetitions at 85% of their 1 rep maximum.
+The women who underwent high-intensity training (HiRIT) performed 5 sets of 5 repetitions at 85% of their 1-repetition maximum.
 Exercises included back squats, deadlifts, and overhead presses.
-These exercises were done under the guidance of professionals to ensure they were safe.
+These exercises were conducted under the guidance of professionals to ensure their safety.
 The results were impressive.

 What Did the LIFTMOR Study Find?